Excel Compare Dates (Table of Contents)

 Example #3 – Customizing Date Comparing using Conditional IF Statement

 Well, getting TRUE or FALSE as values seems a bit weird to naked eyes, as someone who looks at your data may not have an idea what TRUE and FALSE resembles inside respective columns.
 We can customize the output of our comparison by using the Conditional IF Statement, which is a part of Excel.

 Step 1: Initiate the conditional IF statement as shown in the screenshot below:

 IF statement first checks if the given logical condition is generating output as TRUE and FALSE.
 Based on the output, it prints the result specified under value_if_true and value_if_false arguments.

-Step 4: Similarly, for value_if_false argument, we will use “Not Matching” which will represent those cells where the date value from two columns is not matching with each other.
+Step 4: Similarly, for the value_if_false argument, we will use “Not Matching”, which will represent those cells where the date value from two columns is not matching with each other.

 Now, Press Enter to see the output as shown below:

 Since the date values present under cell A2 and B2 are matching with each other, we are getting output as “Matching” under cell C2.